lorcie/my-mlb/README.md

 ![Solution Principles](./assets/mymlb-solution-principles.png)

-The application has been developed/deployed/tested using Google Cloud enabling serverless strategy through Cloud Shell (Terminal or Editor)
+The application has been developed/deployed/tested using various **Google Cloud** Technologies ( **Cloud Run** , **Cloud Storage**,..) enabling **serverless** strategy through Cloud Shell (Terminal/Command Line or Editor)

 The application has been designed to externalize the Data (MLB Homerun and Translations in csv format) outside of the Code Repository to make easy and flexible their evolutions in the future.

+The various Gemini models are created based on Singleton Entity Pattern to get better performance

-Team Player Roaster Relation Metadata are also defined as environment variable to enable potential future evolution outside of the code repo, hence its future modification can be integrated without cloud build submission command
+**Team Player Roaster Relation Metadata**  and **Gemini Model** are also defined as environment variable to enable potential future evolution outside of the code repo, hence its future modification can be integrated without cloud build submission command

 # MyMLB Local Review